Lacrymology/states/doc/run_tests.rst

 Bootstrap Archive
 -----------------

-Create an archive for salt-master bootstrap purpose.
+Create an archive for :doc:`/salt/master/doc/index` bootstrap purpose.

-Check the ``bootstrap_archive.py`` script at the root of the common repository for instruction.
+Check the :download:`/bootstrap_archive.py` script at the root of the common repository for instruction.

 Copy the output of the archive to the server you want to install the testing host.